Foundation Diet and Health

 Avocado trees are mainly found in tropical and subtropical climates.
 In temperate climates, avocado trees are popular as house or balcony plants.
 However, it is difficult to harvest fruit yourself because the trees remain small and the summers in Central Europe are too short and not warm enough.
 In addition, pollination of the flowers is complicated.
 12

 The trees need four to ten years to develop their first flowers.
 Avocados are hermaphrodites, meaning they have male and female flowers.
-Avocado trees cannot pollinate themselves, however, but are dependent on cross-pollination from another tree.
-Fruit formation is also made more difficult by the fact that stamens and stigmas open at different times.
-As a result, only one in every 5,000 flowers produces fruit.
+Avocado trees cannot pollinate themselves, however, but are dependent on cross-pollination by another tree.
+Fruit formation is also made more difficult by the fact that the stamens and stigmas open at different times.
+This means that only one in every 5,000 flowers produces fruit.
 11

 After eight to ten months, a fruit has formed from the fertilized flower.
 16 Avocados are always harvested unripe, as ripe avocados spoil within a few days.
 They are allowed to ripen during transport or in storage.
 However, it is better to buy avocados that are still hard and let them ripen after purchase.
 Avocados harvested too early, on the other hand, do not ripen properly and instead rot.